Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Population Genetics In Well-Mixed Populations

 \section{Population Genetics In Well-Mixed Populations}

 Well-mixed-population models are relevant to microorganisms vigorously shaken in a test tube, but they do not describe spatial phenomena.
-Indeed, if cells visit all parts of the test tube during a cell division time, they are effectively zero-dimensional.
-Nevertheless, they can serve as a useful reference point to which spatial models can be compared.
-Well-mixed populations also provide a simple context to introduce genetic drift, mutation, and selection; and the stepping stone model presented in Sec.~\ref{S1dSSM} uses a well-mixed-population model to describe the dynamics of allele frequencies within the demes.
-This section summarizes the classical results of nonspatial population genetics, which are primarily due to Wright, Fisher, Haldane, and Kimura; Refs.~\cite{Hartl:PopulationGenetics} and~\cite{Crow:PopulationGenetics} provide a good introduction to the subject and refer to the original literature, which is too extensive to be discussed here.
+Indeed, if cells visit all parts of the test tube during a cell division time, they live in an effectively zero-dimensional habitat.
+Nevertheless, well-mixed-population models can serve as a useful reference point to which spatial models can be compared.
+Nonspatial populations also provide a simple context to introduce genetic drift, mutation, and selection; and the stepping stone model presented in Sec.~\ref{S1dSSM} uses a well-mixed-population model to describe the dynamics of allele frequencies within the demes.
+This section summarizes the classical results of nonspatial population genetics, which are primarily due to Wright, Fisher, Haldane, and Kimura; the books by~\textcite{Hartl:PopulationGenetics}, and~\textcite{Crow:PopulationGenetics} provide a good introduction to the subject and refer to the original literature, which is too extensive to be discussed here; see also~\textcite{Blythe:Review} for a recent review written for physicists.